Andre-42/RockPaperScissorAnykey/README.md

 #### JS functions running website features

 In order to run this game a lot of minor an major functions need to be coordinated in JS.
 All functions were created individually by myself.
 Inspiration for functionalities came from provided course material of Code Institute or from browsing thru tutorial sides, w3schools.com and developer.morzilla.com.
-No external libraries were used to create the code.
+No external libraries were used to create the code in order to remain as original to my own approach as I could.

 The script initiates several global variables to run throughout the game in order to not initiating them every time a function is called.
 Afterwards the script uses several event listeners to listen for clicks, active hovering and leaving an active item.
 According to the output of these listeners the runGame() function is initiated with a todo command or countTime(), endTime() and shakeAgain() are initiated.
 Keyboard inputs are presented to either runGame() or commitInput().